istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

         methods: ["GET"]
     {{< /text >}}

-*   Creates a `ServiceRoleBinding` "bind-productpager-viewer" which assigns "productpage-viewer" role to all users/services.
+*   Creates a `ServiceRoleBinding` `bind-productpager-viewer` which assigns the `productpage-viewer` role to all users and services.

     {{< text yaml >}}
     apiVersion: "rbac.istio.io/v1alpha1"